By, Katy Cable, TWR

 A 3 min.
 Read

 No sooner had the dish been set down when Pumba, in the blink of an eye, was snatched and dragged out the small doggie door by a coyote.
 As as tragic as this story is, I chalked it up to an extremely rare occurrence.
-Then lo-and-behold, just that night on my social media news feed, I saw three other neighbors had found remains of dogs and cats on their lawns. -One lady went so far as to post graphic photos which will haunt me for months!
-Another post was a gentleman who issued a warning after having his small dog snatched by a coyote while he was out walking.
-The real kicker was when my best friend Alex, who lives over an hour away, lost her beloved cat, Juliette to a coyote.
+Then lo-and-behold, just that night on my social media feed, I saw three other neighbors had made the grim discovery of dog and cat remains on their lawns. -One lady went so far as to post graphic photos which will haunt me for months!
+In another post, a gentleman issued a warning after having his small dog snatched off his leash by a coyote while he was out walking.
+Finally, my best friend Alex, who lives over an hour away, called me in tears after learning her beloved cat, Juliette was killed by a coyote.
+This prompted me to take action by writing this blog.
+Hopefully I will save a few pet’s lives.

 Coyotes are no longer just found in rural, remote, wooded areas.
-They have now begun populating busy urban cities and beach communities.
+They have now begun populating busy urban cities and even roaming the beach in Surf City.
 From late March, through the summer, AKA "COYOTE SEASON" coyotes are out in full force gathering food for their new pups.
 During this time, they are even more aggressive and resourceful and typically look for smaller, unsuspecting pets to prey on.
 As quickly as the flowers bloom and the weather gets warmer, so do the reports of coyote sightings.
 And even worse, heartbreaking stories of pets falling victim to them.

 Here's a few important tips to keep you and your pets safe.